There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 I also enjoyed most of the horror in this movie.
 Sure, there were a number of your typical jump scares, but the unique premise made for some unique horror moments and imagery.
-The red door, The Further, the red-faced demon; these were all things that were intense, captivating and had me hooked in anticipation.
+The red door, the Further, the red-faced demon; these were all things that were intense, captivating and they had me hooked in anticipation.
 The movie was then showered with spirits and scares, which made this an almost non-stop horror ride.
 Was the movie perfect?
 No, but the filmmakers delivered some memorable and effective horror.

 Con: The Mission (-3pts)

 I liked the unique direction that this story went in, but the mission itself seemed to have a massive plot hole.
 I do not want to give away what happened, or how the movie ended.
 What I can talk about is why Dalton was in danger for so long.
 Given the situation that he was in, I feel like it took an unbelievably long time for danger to actually come his way.

 I get that the filmmakers needed the protagonists to at least have a fighting chance, but it seemed like Dalton was unharmed for a conveniently large amount of time, and without reason.
 It was not that I wanted to see harm come to a child quickly—I am not some kind of sick monster!—but I always take issue when a plot is this convenient for the protagonists.
 It was like Dalton was fine, but as soon as the protagonists found out what was going on, that was when danger actually decided to come for him, with just enough time for the protagonists to save him.
 It all just felt too convenient for the protagonists, as well as for whoever wrote this movie.